 1. Visualize the organization

-The first approach to establishing a Zero Trust framework for an organization is to visualize all of its components and how they connect.
+The first approach to establishing a Zero Trust security model is for an organization to visualize all its components and how they connect.
 This requires a thorough evaluation of the organization's resources and how they are accessed, along with their risks.
 For instance, a database containing private customer data may need to be accessed by the financial department, and vulnerabilities with that connection impose inherent risks.

-It is a given that this visualization and evaluation process is ongoing as an organization's resources, and the need to access those resources will continuously evolve as the organization grows.
+This visualization and evaluation process should be ongoing as an organization's resources, and the need to access those resources, will continuously evolve as the organization grows.
 Likewise, the importance and risk associated with these components will also change.
-Therefore, organizations planning to implement the Zero Trust framework should start with what they presume will be most important and the most vulnerable as the adoption of the framework begins.
+Therefore, organizations planning to implement a Zero Trust network should start with what they presume will be most important and the most vulnerable as the adoption of the framework begins.

 2. Mitigate risks and concerns

-Since potential vulnerabilities, along with all conceivable threats that could exploit them and the paths an attacker could take, were identified in the previous stage, the mitigation phase addresses those concerns one by one in order of priority.
+Since potential vulnerabilities, along with all conceivable threats that could exploit them and the paths an attacker could take, were identified in the previous stage, the mitigation phase addresses those concerns in order of priority.

-During this phase, a business will establish processes and tools that will help automatically detect new vulnerabilities and threats.
-There should also be processes that automatically stop threats or, when that is not possible, mitigate the impact of the likely outcome (e.g., by limiting the data that will be exposed) as much as possible.
+During this phase, an organization will establish processes and tools that will help automatically detect new vulnerabilities and threats.
+There should also be processes that automatically stop threats or, when that is not possible, mitigate the impact of the likely outcome (for example, by limiting the data that will be exposed) as much as possible.

 3. Optimize execution